wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    Pass 70% of 40 questions in 1 hour online by ProctorU.
 Closed book.
 Valid for life.

 * $245 <a target="_blank" href="https://www.devopsinstitute.com/certifications/devops-leader/">DevOps Leader (DOL)</a> for a <a target="_blank" href="https://www.bmc.com/blogs/transformational-leadership/">transformational leadership approach</a> to make an impact within their organization by implementing DevOps.
+Answer 65% of 40 multiple-choice questions in an hour, online, with open book.
+Leading people through a DevOps evolution requires new skills, tools, innovative thinking, and transformational leadership.
+Leaders up, down and across an organization must align and collaborate to break down silos and evolve the organization.
+The exam and <a target="_blank" href="https://www.devopsinstitute.com/wp-content/uploads/2021/01/DevOps-Leader-v2.0_Course-Description_07.2020.pdf">course</a> highlights the <strong>human dynamics</strong> of cultural change and equips participants with practices, methods, and tools to engage people across the DevOps spectrum, such as <strong>Value Stream Mapping</strong>.
+Topics include:

+   * DevOps and time to value
+   * Mindset and mental models
+   * Key differences between DevOps IT and traditional IT
+   * Target operating models and organizational design
+   * Performance management, rewards and motivation
+   * Preparing investment cases
+   * Focusing on value outcomes
+   * Ideas for organizing workflows
+   * Empowerment and participation
+   * Defining meaningful metrics
+   * Value stream mapping
+   * Driving cultural and behavioral change
+   <br /><br />

 * $300 <a target="_blank" href="https://www.msicertified.com/business/change-management-certification/">Change Management Specialist (CMS)</a> from MSI (Management and Strategy Institute) is 2-hour online.
 Fee includes self-paced online training materials that covers basic change management principles.